DefinitionThis section has been translated automatically.

 S.a.
 Lichen planus.

-- Type II (red or erosive type ): second most common manifestation form of lichen planus mucosae (see below lichen planus erosivus mucosae).
+- Type II (red or erosive type ): second most common manifestation form of lichen ruber mucosae (see below lichen ruber erosivus mucosae).
 Painful erythema, erosions or ulcers appear on the surface (especially after ingestion of acidic food or drinks).
 The leading clinical symptom in the erosive type is "pain", which occurs promptly, especially with acidic food or drink.
-Erosive lichen planus has a significant risk of malignant transformation (0.5-2.0%).
+The erosive lichen ruber has a clear risk of malignant transformation with 0.5-2.0%.

 - Type I/Type II in different mixed forms.

-- Lichen planus mucosae is described as an "oral lichenoid reaction", which occurs in the immediate vicinity of amalgam fillings on the buccal buccal mucosa, tongue or gingiva.
+- Lichen ruber mucosae is described as an "oral lichenoid reaction", which occurs in the immediate vicinity of amalgam fillings on the buccal buccal mucosa, tongue or gingiva.
 Some authors postulate an independent entity (see notes below).

-- Less commonly affected than the oral mucosa.
-Clinical symptoms are analogous to those of the oral mucosa.
+- The genital mucosa is less commonly affected than the oral mucosa.
+The clinical symptoms are analogous to those of the oral mucosa.
 Usually, problems during sexual intercourse or burning discomfort during urination lead to the doctor.
 A severe, chronicized and scarring variant is called"vulvovagino-gingival syndrome".

 HistologyThis section has been translated automatically.